unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 ### Domain-Level Redirect

-Given a blockchain domain has both a redirect URL and IPFS hash configured, and the user's browser doesn't support IPFS protocol.
+Given an NFT domain has both a redirect URL and IPFS hash configured, and the user's browser doesn't support IPFS protocol.
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets both the redirect URL and IPFS hash records.
 Then, the browser redirects the user to the redirect URL because the IPFS protocol is not supported.

 ### Resolution Configuration